ysr25/tp/docs/DeveloperGuide.md

 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

+**Value proposition**:
-**Value proposition**: a flashcard application faster than a typical mouse/GUI driven app with additional functionality such as adding tags, links, or comments.
+Bagel is a flashcard application faster than a typical mouse/GUI driven app with additional functionality such as adding tags, links, or comments.
 It targets computing students taking GER1000 because it is a module that requires memorising many keywords and items, and computing students would prefer typing over other means of input.

 ### User stories